-Campfire’s and Camping Nowadays
+Campfires and Camping Nowadays

-It’s times like these that you’ll miss once you get older, so don’t let them pass you by just because you’re updating your status or posting a #nofilter picture of the food you just ate.
+It’s times like these that we’ll miss once we get older, so we shouldn’t let them pass us by just because we’re updating our status or posting a #nofilter picture of the food we just ate.
 Yes, take photos.
 Take lots of photos!
-But there’s a place and time for gluing your face to a screen and checking how many retweets you got in the past hour.
+But there’s a place and time for gluing our faces to a screen and checking how many retweets we got in the past hour.

 So, let’s take this perfect example and add some math to it.
 If the first iPhone came out in 2007, and the first iPad in 2010, then children who are 4-7 have had these devices around their whole life.
 This is starting the addiction and abuse early…far too early.
 Is addiction too harsh of a word?
-Well, what else would you call it?
+Well, what else should we call it?
 Just imagine trying to get their faces out of these devices in 5 more years with all of the new 2020 gadgets and hyper social sites.
 They will be spending their entire life glued to a monitor of some kind and missing the world around them.

 A responsible adult with children will probably think twice about shoving their iPad in front of their kids’ face just to keep them quiet.
 Sure it can educate them in ways, but it’s so easy to let it consume their lives.
 We must be aware of how these things affect our lives so we can gain valuable time to create art or enjoy the physical world around us.
 Time is a precious commodity that we can’t afford to frivolously waste.

 Let’s can simply reconnect with life by disconnecting devices.